Voronoi-Studios/GridWave/docs/Core/Index.md

 ## Usage

-Check out the [`GridWaveExamples`](https://wiki.hytalemodding.dev/mod/gridwave/examples) to get an idea an idea how different things can be accieved using the Node Editor.
+Check out the [`GridWaveExamples`](https://wiki.hytalemodding.dev/mod/gridwave/examples) to get an idea how different things can be achieved using the Node Editor.

 ## How It Works